Unofficial Website for Historical Artifacts from the Palace Hotel.

 Features an article on the newly opened Palace Hotel.

 The Palace Hotel.
 Visitors to San Francisco will hereafter be struck with a new and conspicuous feature in the face of the young giant town.
-Seven stories high, with a base of 96,250 square feet, at the corner of Market and New Montgomery streets, now looms up the Palace Hotel.
+Seven stories high, with a base of 96,250 square feet, at the corner of Market and New Montgomery Streets, now looms up the Palace Hotel.
 Its huge brick walls are ribbed from the top to bottom with tiers of bay windows, and spotted like the sides of an ironclad with bolt heads that clinch the great rods running over and under and through and through the building, making it a kind of Cyclopean open work iron safe, filled in and lined with fireproof brick, where all treasure of human life and limb should be secure against fire or earthquake while the Peninsula stands.
 It is, indeed, to this element of security that we would draw special attention, while so many buildings are going up today in our great cities, which are a disgrace in flimsy and tawdry pretension, and a danger in their inflammable and carelessly thrown together materials.

 The whole work of constructing this hotel was done by the day's work and not by the piece, and so done carefully and well.
 Seventy-one partition walls of brick run from the foundation up through the roof, and two feet above it, and the roof is of tin.
 There are four artesian wells, two in each outer court, with a tested capacity of 28,000 gallons of water per hour.
 Under the center court is a 630,000 gallon reservoir, with walls of brick and cement five feet thick and buttressed.
 On the roof are seven tanks of boiler iron, with an aggregate capacity of 128,000 gallons.
 Seven steam pumps force this water through the whole house by a system of arteries and mains, with 392 outlets in the corridors, provided in each case with three inch hose, from 10 to 100 feet in length, with nozzles.
 Under the sidewalks without the building, there are eight four inch fire mains connecting with the city water, by means of which the city engines can, if found necessary at any time, force water into the hotel mains.